reportportal/service-ui/app/src/componentLibrary/plainTable/README.md

 ## **PlainTable**

-Has 930px width, min-height 80px
+Has width 100% of the parent, min-height 135px

 ### Props